- Exploring the Dreamweaver workspace for first-time users

 - Making the final site search engine-friendly

-(Music playing.)
-Hello!
-I'm Paul Trani and welcome to Creating a First Web Site with Dreamweaver CS4.
-Now have you ever wanted to create content and then post it on the web, but really weren't sure where to begin or have you ever wanted to make a full-blown website experience with dynamic content?
+(lighthearted music) - [Paul] Hello I'm Paul Trani and welcome to creating a first website with Dreamweaver CS4.
+Now have you ever wanted to create content and then post it on the web but really weren't sure where to begin?
+Or have you ever wanted to make a full blown website experience with dynamic content?
 Well, you've come to the right place.
-In this title, I'm going to be walking you through the creation of a website from a concept, clear to publishing live all using Dreamweaver.
+In this title I'm gonna be walking you through the creation of a website from concept clear to publishing live all using Dreamweaver.

-I'll cover everything you need to know and do including designing and setting up your websites, creating various pages, linking those web pages together, as well as even adding a photo gallery.
-You'll also see how to create a contact form so people can get in touch with you to tell you how great your site is.
-Now let's start creating a first website with Dreamweaver CS4.
+I'll cover everything you need to know and do including designing and setting up your website, creating various pages, linking those webpages together, as well as even adding a photo gallery.
+You'll also see how to create a contact form so people can in touch with you to tell you how great your site is.
+Now lets start creating a first website with Dreamweaver CS4.